Twentysix26/Red-Docs/red/red_guide_subcommands.md

 async def mycommand()
 ```

-This tells Red that whenever `command` is triggered, it should look out for a subcommand.
+This tells Red that whenever `!mycommand` is triggered, it should look out for a subcommand.

 To add a subcommand, you would type: